Bob Graham Round Leg 5: Honister Pass to Keswick

 Why it works

 On its own this is a fine, runnable Newlands round over three North Western Fells Wainwrights, with the bonus of the classic Robinson descent and a genuine valley finish.
 The summits are grassy and the navigation is straightforward by Bob Graham standards, though Robinson's western nose needs care in mist.
-Take it as a fast evening loop in its own right, or as the celebratory last act of a 24-hour round, and save just enough for the tarmac into Keswick.
+Take it as a fast evening run in its own right, or as the celebratory last act of a 24-hour round, and save just enough for the tarmac into Keswick.
 The road from Newlands through Portinscale is where the famous photographs of finishers being escorted to the Moot Hall are taken, often with a crowd waiting under the clock.
 Schedules typically allow around two and a half hours here, but the emotion of a successful round tends to carry tired legs faster than the splits suggest.

 Watch out for